 (7) Reconsideration.
 An applicant for licensure may request that the Commissioner of Elementary and Secondary Education reconsider the Department's decision not to issue a license.
 The applicant shall submit a written request for reconsideration to the Commissioner within 30 days of the date that the applicant received notice that his or her application for license has been denied.
 The decision of the Commissioner shall be final.

-(8) Revocation of Licenses.
+(8) License Actions.

 (a) Grounds for License Action.

-The Commissioner may suspend or limit, either indefinitely or for a fixed period of time, or revoke a license if after investigation any of the following is determined:
+The Commissioner may impose discipline including, but not limited to, issuing a reprimand, suspending or limiting, either indefinitely or for a fixed period of time, or revoking a license if, after investigation, any of the following is determined:

 The license was obtained through fraud or misrepresentation of a material fact;

-The holder of the license is unfit to perform the duties for which the license was granted;
+The holder of the license is unfit to perform the duties for which the license was granted, or engaged in misconduct that, in the opinion of the Commissioner, discredits the profession, brings the license into disrepute, compromises student safety or the integrity of the student-educator relationship;

-The holder of the license has pleaded guilty, received deferred adjudication, or been convicted in a court of law of a crime involving moral turpitude or of any other crime of such nature that in the opinion of the Commissioner the person so convicted discredits the profession, brings the license into disrepute, or lacks good moral character;
+The holder of the license has been convicted of a crime involving moral turpitude or of any other crime of such nature that in the opinion of the Commissioner the license holder discredits the profession, brings the license into disrepute, or lacks good moral character, whether or not a sentence has been imposed.
+The term “convicted of a crime” includes, but is not limited to, any admission to or finding of sufficient facts, continuance without a finding, plea of guilty or nolo contendere, or guilty verdict in a court of law;

-The holder has had one or more licenses or certificates revoked, suspended, surrendered, or otherwise limited as part of an administrative proceeding in another jurisdiction or by another licensing body for reasons that are sufficient for limitation of a Massachusetts license, regardless of whether or not the holder obtained a Massachusetts license through the NASDTEC Interstate Agreement.
+The holder has had one or more licenses or certificates denied, revoked, suspended, surrendered, reprimanded, or otherwise limited in another jurisdiction or by another licensing body for reasons that are sufficient for limitation of a Massachusetts license, regardless of whether or not the holder obtained a Massachusetts license through the NASDTEC Interstate Agreement;

-There exists other good cause to revoke, suspend, or limit the license including, but not limited to, gross misconduct or negligence in the conduct of the license holder's professional duties and obligations, commitment of an offense against any law of the Commonwealth related to the license holder's professional duties and responsibilities, willful action in violation of Board regulations or Department orders, or dismissal for just cause from a position in a school or child care facility.
+There exists other good cause to impose discipline including, but not limited to, gross misconduct or negligence in the conduct of the license holder's professional duties and obligations, willful action in violation of Board regulations or Department orders, commitment of an offense against any law of the Commonwealth related to the license holder's professional duties and responsibilities, failure to cooperate with or provide documents or information requested in an investigation into allegations of misconduct, or dismissal for just cause from a position in a school or child care facility.

-If any of the grounds in 603 CMR 7.15 (8) (a) 1. are determined, the Commissioner may put limitations on a license that may include:
+If any of the grounds in 603 CMR 7.15 (8) (a) 1. are determined, the Commissioner may deny an applicant for a license or put limitations on a license that may include, but are not limited to:

-Restrictions on the ages of students with whom the certificate holder may work;
+Restrictions on the ages of students with whom the license holder may work;

 Additional supervision requirements;

-Education, counseling, or psychiatric examination requirements;
+Education, counseling, or psychiatric evaluation requirements; and

 Notification to the employer of the circumstances surrounding the Commissioner's decision to put limitations on the license holder.

-(b) Investigatory Subpoenas.

-At any stage of the investigation, the Department may request that the Commissioner or his designee issue a subpoena requiring the attendance and testimony of a witness, including the license holder, and the production of any evidence, including files, records, correspondence, or documents, relating to any matter in question in the investigation.
-The request shall be made in writing.

-The subpoena shall require a witness to appear at the Department at a specified date and time and shall specify any evidence to be produced.
-The licensee shall not be entitled to be present, but the Department shall provide the licensee with a copy of any recorded testimony prior to any hearing under 603 CMR 7.15(8)(e).

-Failure of a license holder to comply with a duly issued investigatory subpoena shall be grounds for revocation, suspension, limitation, or denial of a license.

-(c) Procedure.
-No license may be revoked, suspended, or limited until:
+(b) Procedure.
+No discipline may be imposed, other than by agreement, under 603 CMR 7.15(8)(a)1. until:

-The Department has determined that there is probable cause to find that the holder's license may be revoked, suspended, or limited for one or more of the grounds set forth in 603 CMR 7.14 (8) (a); and
+The Department has determined that there is probable cause to impose discipline for one or more of the grounds set forth in 603 CMR 7.15 (8) (a); and